-In a high-tech world, it is good to have low-tech summer vacation travel tips.
+In a high-tech world, it is good to have low-tech vacation travel tips.

 If you are reading this blog, you’re more than likely already a savvy traveler and have heard and read thousands of holiday travel tips before.
-The litany of show up early; watch out and avoid “amateur” travelers; be prepared for extra-full overhead bins; get to the airport early, etc. Perhaps, you have dozens of apps to help you through the craziness.
-Think low-tech summer vacation travel tips.
+You’re familiar with the litany of: show up early; watch out and avoid “amateur” travelers; be prepared for extra-full overhead bins; get to the airport early, etc. Perhaps you have dozens of apps to help you through the craziness.
+Think low-tech holiday vacation travel tips.

 Here are seven low-tech vacation travel tips for the modern online age.

-- PreCheck allows kids.
+PreCheck allows kids.
 PreCheck is a great way to buy your way out of the usual long lines at the airport.
-What many travelers may not realize is that pre-check members are allowed to bring children age12 and under with them in the lines.
+What many travelers may not realize is that PreCheck members are allowed to bring children age 12 and under with them in the lines (and soon up to 17).
 So, when traveling with children, this can be a real time-saver.
 On the other hand, if you’re NOT traveling with children, this means there may be more kids than normal in the PreCheck lines and more potential delays as they figure the process out.

-- Bring paper.
-Yes, it’s great that paperless travel means travelers never need confirmations, itineraries, or boarding passes (in theory) anymore.
+Bring paper.
+Yes, it’s great that paperless travel means travelers never need confirmations, itineraries, or boarding passes anymore (in theory).
 However, just in case travelers can’t find their reservations, airport Wi-Fi isn’t free or out of order, and/or your phone runs out of power, it’s well worth having that paper backup.
 This paper backup is even more important when flights, hotels, and cars are heavily booked.

-- Keep a sense of humor.
-This tip never changes.
+Keep a sense of humor.
+This tip never gets old.
 There’s a good chance you will need this important sense as well as plenty of patience.
-Happy summer travels!
+Happy holiday travels!